dobesv/analytics/packages/analytics-util-storage-remote/README.md

 # Analytics Remote Storage Utils

 Utilities for cross domain localStorage access.
+Uses [https://github.com/zendesk/cross-storage](cross-storage) package, see the documentation for that to learn more about how this works and how to set up the storage URL.

 ## Basic Usage